babylonhealth/Wall-E/README.md

 The whole codebase is implemented in Swift using [Vapor](https://vapor.codes/).

-In you need to maintain/improve the code, here are some high-level implementation details that might help you navigate the codebase.

 💡 _You can use the `vapor xcode` command to generate an `xcodeproj` project and edit the code from there._

+If you need to maintain/improve the code, here are some high-level implementation details that might help you navigate the codebase.

 ### MergeService